 - Students enrolling at the college solely to take a course that is legally mandated for employment as defined in section 55000 or necessary in response to a significant change in industry or licensure standards;

 - Students who have enrolled at the college as a special admit student pursuant to Education Code section 76001.

 - Students who have successfully completed (minimum grade “C”) college level coursework in English, math or reading or have completed a course placement assessment at another California Community College, within the past three (3) years, may be exempt from assessment services.

 Student Success and Support Program Exemption Request

 Students identifying an educational status of completion of an Associate degree or higher, or indicating a status of special admission, at the time of application will automatically be granted an exemption of Student Success and Support Program services.

-Students meeting on of the other exemption criteria listed above must complete and submit an exemption request form and necessary documentation to the Office of Admission and Records for review.
+Students meeting one of the other exemption criteria listed above must complete and submit an exemption request form and necessary documentation to the designated office for review.